Robust Elicitable Functionals: Choice of scoring function

 The result for $R$ follows for the special case of $\ep = 0$. \end{enumerate} \Halmos

 In the risk management literature, significant emphasis is placed on what is considered desirable properties of a risk measure.
-Among these properties, homogeneity and translation invariance enjoy significant interest due to their inclusion into the notion of a coherent risk measure \citep{Artzner1999MF}.
+Among these properties, positive homogeneity and translation invariance enjoy significant interest due to their inclusion into the notion of a coherent risk measure \citep{Artzner1999MF}.
 Here, we show that we can translate these properties on the elicitable functional (risk measure) into properties on the corresponding scoring function, and that there is a relationship between these properties on the scoring function to their elicitable functional.

-In particular, the positive homogeneity property allows for the rescaling of the rvs.
+In particular, the positive homogeneity property, \Cref{prop: properties} case $i)$, allows for the rescaling of the rvs.
 This has the financial interpretation of allowing for currency and unit conversions.
-This also has practical implications, in that a practitioner may be able to make REF computations at a reduced scale, for example to improve numerical performance, and be able to rescale back to the original magnitude.
+This also has practical implications, in that a practitioner can rescale $Y$, then estimate REF, for example to improve numerical performance, and then rescale the estimator back to the original magnitude, all using \Cref{prop: properties} case $i)$.
 Translation invariance, or cash invariance, is typically motivated by the risk-free property of cash assets.
 Meaning that by adding a constant value the risk of the random portfolio should be reduced by the same amount.
+A property that may be preserved by the REF.